Porsche 924

-The Porsche 924 is a sports car produced by Porsche in Neckarsulm, Germany,from 1976 until 1988.
+The Porsche 924 is a sports car produced by Porsche in Neckarsulm, Germany, from 1976 until 1988.
 A two-door, 2+2 coupé, the 924 replaced the 912E and 914 as the company's entry-level model.

 Although the 928 was designed first, the 924 was the first production road-going Porsche to use water cooling and a front-engine, rear-wheel-drive layout.
 It was also the first Porsche to be offered with a conventional fully automatic transmission.
+Like the 914, the 924 began as a joint venture with Volkswagen (VW).
+Although VW canceled plans to sell a version under its own nameplate, opting to market the independently-developed Scirocco instead, the 924 was assembled in a VW-operated plant and initially used a VW engine.

 The 924 made its public debut in November 1975 and a turbocharged version was introduced in 1978.
-In response to increasing competition, Porsche introduced an upgraded and re-engined version as the 944, which replaced the 924 in the U.S. in 1983.
-In 1985, Audi discontinued the engine used in the 924, prompting Porsche to use a slightly detuned 944 engine in the 924, rename the vehicle as the 924S, and reintroduce it in the U.S. The 924 was a sales success, with just over 150,000 produced.
+In response to increasing competition, Porsche introduced an upgraded version with a new Porsche-built engine as the 944, which replaced the 924 in the U.S. in 1983.
+In 1985, VW discontinued the engine used in the 924, prompting Porsche to use a slightly detuned 944 engine instead, drop the Turbo model, rename the vehicle as the 924S, and reintroduce it in the U.S. The 924 was a sales success, with just over 150,000 produced.